KevinITS-site/KevinITS-site.github.io/another-page.md

   } <br>
 </p>

-The first thing we noticed from the results of our query was that most of the entities retrieved wer of class <a href= "https://w3id.org/arco/ontology/context-description/PreparatoryWork">PreparatoryWork</a>.
+The first thing we noticed from the results of our query was that most of the entities retrieved were of class <a href= "https://w3id.org/arco/ontology/context-description/PreparatoryWork">PreparatoryWork</a>.
 Moreover, none of these cultural properties appeared to be one of Mantegna’s famous artworks, which meant that these works are either not present or they exist but are associated to an alternative agent whose name is slightly different:

 ![Bildschirmfoto 2024-06-17 um 01 36 21](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/4a5979e8-a388-4b92-a4b0-08291dcf10b6)